Reconstructing the unitary part of a noisy quantum channel: Introduction

-The paper is organized as follows: In Sec.~\ref{sec:approaches_udm} we present our two state-based reconstruction approaches for a unitary quantum channel using the minimal state set involving mixed states, respectively the minimal state set involving only pure states.
-The generalization to noisy quantum channels is discussed in Sec.~\ref{sec:approaches_general}, where we also introduce a reconstruction based on the Choi matrix providing a reference points for our later analysis.
-In Sec.~\ref{sec:application} we apply the reconstruction algorithms via numerical simulations to a physical model involving typical relaxation processes as found in, e.g., superconducting qubit systems.
-We start with the simplest two-qubit case and then investigate the extension to multiple qubits.
-In Sec.~\ref{sec:resource analysis} we compare the practical resource cost of the reconstruction algorithms in the context of state-of-the-art compressed sensing approaches for the two cases of the channel being close to unitarity and for appreciable channel noise.
-In Sec.~\ref{sec:conclusions} we summarize our findings.
+The paper is organized as follows: In Sec.~\ref{sec:approaches_udm} we present our state-based reconstruction approaches for a unitary quantum channel using the minimal state set involving mixed, respectively pure, states.
+The generalization to noisy quantum channels is discussed in Sec.~\ref{sec:approaches_general}, where we also outline the reconstruction based on the Choi matrix, as a reference point for our later analysis.
+In Sec.~\ref{sec:application} we apply the reconstruction algorithms via numerical simulations to a physical model involving typical relaxation processes.
+We start with two-qubit examples and then investigate the extension to multiple qubits.
+In Sec.~\ref{sec:resource analysis} we compare the practical resource cost of the reconstruction algorithms in the context of state-of-the-art compressed sensing approaches, \chr{finding that it depends on whether the channel is close to unitary or experiences appreciable noise}.
+Section~\ref{sec:conclusions} summarizes our findings.